I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 I have seen stray or abandoned animals ranging from an angora cat to a yellow duckling.
 I even saw a baby bunny that was obviously an Easter gift since it still had a ribbon on its neck.
 I was horrified to see these poor things.
 Many were skinny, dirty, obviously hungry, and/or injured.
 I couldn't just stand there or walk by without doing something.
 But what should I do?
 I had no clue.
 I wasn't an animal program expert.
 I didn't know any of the available groups that could help.
 I certainly wasn't going to shell out my good money to feed them, was I?
 Well, actually, that was just what I thought I needed to do: shell out money to give them food.

 The two strays that are most often seen are cats and dogs.
-People get them as babies and are then amazed at vet and grocery bills.
+People get them as babies and are then overwhelmed by vet and grocery bills.
 That is usually when the grown-up version is tossed out on its ear in favor of another cute and cuddly little one.
 The animals, having been fed and kept warm and comfortable during their baby years, don't know how to survive outside.
 They can't hunt and don't know how to fight for shelter.
 They are basically left to die.
 That is a horrible death for any creature.

 Other types of strays are even sadder.
-Most of the domesticated feed animals no longer have the instincts of cats and dogs.
+Most domesticated feed animals lack the knowledge and instincts they need to survive in the wild.
 They only know they are cold and hungry.
 I once saw a baby rabbit sitting just outside of my fenced garden.
 I didn't touch it because I thought the mother would be close by and would soon lead it away.
 However, when the baby remained for more than a day and night, I knew it had no mother.
 Okay, what now?